cellplatform/platform-0.2.0/README.md

    Don’t hesitate to throw away the clumsy parts and rebuild them.

 4. **Use tools in preference to unskilled help to lighten a programming task**,
-   even if you have to detour to build the tools and expect to throw some of them out after you’ve finished using them.
+   Even if you have to detour to build the tools and expect to throw some of them out after you’ve finished using them.

 <p>&nbsp;</p>